Fertilization & Culturing

 Culturing the Embryo

-The embryologist then carefully let your embryos develop in incubators, typically until 5-7 days after fertilization though some may be cultured till day 3.
+The embryologist then carefully lets your embryos develop in incubators, typically until 5-7 days after fertilization though some may be cultured until day 3.
 During this time, the embryologists closely monitor the embryos for signs of healthy growth and development.

 Though not all embryos will reach this stage, at the end of this process, we will share quality grades for the embryos and be able to identify the embryos ready for biopsy.